0xAX/linux-insides/SysCall/syscall-2.md

 LOCKDEP_SYS_EXIT
 ```

 The implementation of this macro depends on the `CONFIG_DEBUG_LOCK_ALLOC` kernel configuration option that allows us to debug locks on exit from a system call.
 And again, we will not consider it in this chapter, but will return to it in a separate one.
-In the end of the `entry_SYSCALL_64` function we restore all general purpose registers besides `rxc` and `r11`, because the `rcx` register must contain the return address to the application that called system call and the `r11` register contains the old [flags register](https://en.wikipedia.org/wiki/FLAGS_register).
+In the end of the `entry_SYSCALL_64` function we restore all general purpose registers besides `rcx` and `r11`, because the `rcx` register must contain the return address to the application that called system call and the `r11` register contains the old [flags register](https://en.wikipedia.org/wiki/FLAGS_register).
 After all general purpose registers are restored, we fill `rcx` with the return address, `r11` register with the flags and `rsp` with the old stack pointer:

 ```assembly
 RESTORE_C_REGS_EXCEPT_RCX_R11